Static site generators

 What about this or that tool?

 Right now there are probably many readers who are clenching their first and lowering their eyebrows in anger at the omission of their tool.
 What about … Docpad!!???
 What about Nikola??!!
-What about Docusaurus?!!
+What about Slate!!
+And Docsify?

-Also, recognize that I’m only recommending what I perceive to be the most popular options.
-The developer tool landscape is diverse and constantly changing, and what may be relevant one day might be passé the next.
-This is a difficult space to navigate, and selecting the right tool for your needs is a tough question.
+And the winds seem to change from year to year.
+What may be relevant one day might be passé the next.
+Docs-as-code tooling is a difficult space to navigate, and selecting the right tool for your needs is a tough question.
 I offer more specific advice and recommendations in Which tool to choose for API docs — my recommendations.
 The tool you choose will affect both your productivity and capability, so it tends to be an important choice.